kalininalab/GlyLES/README.md

 * writing to an `output_file`, e.g. `convert(glycan="Man(a1-2)Man", output_file="./out.txt")`.
 Here each line of the output will state the input IUPAC and the output SMILES separated with a comma.

 In case of `convert_generator` the outputs only contain the SMILES strings in the order of the arguments (first `glycan`, then `glycan_list`, `glycan_file`, and `glycan_generator`).

+## Poetry

+To develop this package I used the poetry package manager (see [here](https://python-poetry.org/) for a detailed instruction).
+It has basically the same functionality as conda but supports the package management i/m.m.o. better and also gives to opportunity to distinguish packages into those that are needed to use the package and those that are needed in the development of the package.
+In order to enable others to work on this repository, I also published the exact specifications of my poetry environment.